 Despite the global economic downturn, 2010 was a special year for Mexican golf course openings.
 Just like London buses, three top class golf courses came along one after the other to join forces with the established Cabo del Sol to turn the tip of the Baja California Sur peninsula into the hottest golfing territory in Mexico.

 Numerous headline architects have now left their marks on this little finger of Mexico.
 Jack Nicklaus designed the Ocean course at Cabo del Sol in 1994, scooping every accolade under the sun, including the “Pebble Beach of Baja” moniker.
 A decade and a half later, Davis Love III teamed up with Georgia based architect Paul Cowley to create Diamante Dunes which will soon eclipse Cabo’s Ocean course.
-Minimalist architect Tom Doak then left his mark at the Bay of Dreams with Bahía de los Sueños and Gary Player left a signature golf course here at CostaBaja Golf Club in November 2010.
+Minimalist architect Tom Doak then left his mark at the Bay of Dreams with Bahía de los Sueños (which sadly no longer exists) and Gary Player left a signature golf course here at CostaBaja Golf Club in November 2010.
+In 2018 CostaBaja changed its name to El Cortés Golf Club and subsequently to Puerta Cortés Club.